 More on the estate

-Throughout the year Stowe House will be celebrating Brown's influence through an exhibition showing the changes he implemented from historical drawings, whilst you can take tours of the state rooms which will also feature elements of Brown's history.
+Visit Stowe House, find out more about Brown's influence in the discovery centre and take tours of the state rooms which will also feature elements of Brown's history.
 Please find seperate prices for Stowe House on our homepage.

 At Stowe Church tucked away in the heart of the gardens, you can pop in anytime on your walk through the Elysian Fields and follow Brown's footsteps down the aisle to the alter where he got married.
 Four of children were also christened in the same church.
 Sit on the bench outdoors and enjoy the little mini-haven that is created amongst the vast landscape.